Skip to main content

 The create SDK function encapsulates the Stitch API initiateTransaction call.
 To create a wallet payment, a Stitch API initiateTransaction mutation call is required in order to initiate the payment.
 Note that a Stitch client token with the scope transaction_initiate is required to initiate any wallet transactions via the API.

-The mutation must be called in server-side payment creation handlers using the payment token transmitted from the native application.
+The mutation must be called in server-side payment creation handlers using the payment token and fingerprint transmitted from the native application.

 The input variable object must be constructed distinctly for each wallet provider.
-See the example Variables object for each mutation.
+See the example Variables object for each mutation below.
+Note the fields that should be passed from your client-side to your server-side for processing:

-The state field contained in the response is a synchronous update on the status of a payment.
-Note that this status will also be returned once subscribed to updates via webhook.
+In the default setup, with 3DS not enforced on a transaction, the state field contained in the response is a synchronous update on the status of a payment.
+This will either be TransactionSuccess or TransactionFailure (with a corresponding reason).
+Note that this status will also be returned as a webhook update, when subscribed to transaction webhooks.

 Transaction Statuses